 The dam is an earthen dam with a crest length of 1,425 feet.
 DSOD has designated it an Extremely High Hazard Dam.
-The barrier height is 120 feet, as measured from the maximum water surface at the spillway crest elevation of 790 feet to the estimated downstream toe at an elevation of 674 feet.
+The barrier height is 120 feet, as measured from the maximum water surface at the spillway crest elevation of 790 feet6 to the estimated downstream toe at an elevation of 674 feet.
 The dam's upstream toe is at an elevation of about 680 feet.
 Above elevation 797.5 feet, the upstream face of the dam has a slope of 1.5:1.
 Below 797.5 feet, the upstream face of the dam has a slope of 2.5:1.
 Above elevation 790 feet, the downstream face of the dam is sloped at a 1.5:1 ratio, and below 790 feet, the downstream face is sloped at 2:1.

 DSOD has not identified any CAS for Santiago Creek Dam.
 Figure 4-1 is a schematic of the reservoir, showing the dam, spillway, and outlet works.
 Overview and vicinity maps were presented in Figures 1-1 and 1-2, respectively.
+A figure depicting commonly used dam terms is included in Appendix K.